 Frequently Asked Questions

-What is Psychotherapy?
+What is Counseling?

 What occurs during a therapy session?

-How long do I go to therapy?
+How long do I go to Therapy?

 Just what does a therapist do?

-Does a therapist tell me what to do, or run my life for me?
+Does a therapist tell me what to do or run my life for me?

 Can I change therapists?